nemild/hack-the-media/README.md

 *Example Hacks*

-- **Selective facts (intentional)**: Share partial facts with your follows (i.e., factual coverage that only shows part of the picture - and conveniently ignores facts that don't support a pre-existing view); key issue with relying on likeminded friends to dictate your content choices (Example: Partisan news organizations, competing cryptocurrency projects; for more background, see [my article on selective facts](https://qz.com/1130094/todays-biggest-threat-to-democracy-isnt-fake-news-its-selective-facts/))
+- **Selective facts (intentional)**: Share partial facts with your followers (i.e., factual coverage that only shows part of the picture - and conveniently ignores facts that don't support a pre-existing view); key issue with relying on likeminded friends to dictate your content choices (Example: Partisan news organizations, competing cryptocurrency projects; for more background, see [my article on selective facts](https://qz.com/1130094/todays-biggest-threat-to-democracy-isnt-fake-news-its-selective-facts/))
 - **Fake News**: False content that comport to reader’s views (example: fake news)
 - **Fake comments and shares**: Troll armies upvote and positively comment on their posts (Example: [Russia's Internet Research Agency](https://www.nytimes.com/2018/02/18/world/europe/russia-troll-factory.html))